jundalisay/spblist/content/en/research/descartes/philosophy/part-2/article-36.md

 ---
+title: The First Law of Motion
-title: "Law of Motion and Conservation of Energy"
+# title: "Law of Motion and Conservation of Energy"
 heading: Articles 36-38
 weight: 40
 description: "The universal and primary cause is God Himself"